Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 From here you can use the usual kafka commands such as `kafka-topics`.
 The server you need to connect to is `localhost:29092`.

-Here is an example where we create a topic called "foo" and send it a "Hello world":ç
+Here is an example where we create a topic called "foo" and send it a "Hello world":
 ![image](https://github.com/Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/assets/46173493/717034eb-17e5-444c-a7c3-992c2c146f7d)

 To exit the container, just write `exit`.